Prenuptial Agreements: Why You Need One.

 What to Put in a Prenuptial Agreement

 The prenuptial agreement can address some or all of the issues which may come up after the parties’ marriage.
-In the event, that the parties’ agreement does not address a marital right or issue, then the state law applying to the marital or support right or issue shall govern as to the marital rights of the parties as if there is was no prenup.
+In the event, that the parties’ agreement does not address a marital right or issue, then the state law applying to the marital or support right or issue shall govern as to the marital rights of the parties as if there was no prenup.
 So, it is very important to give great thought and consideration to the provisions of a prenuptial agreement.

 In Florida, a prospective spouse can include anything relevant to their potential dissolution in their prenup, so long as it is not contrary to public policy.
-For instance, under Florida law, you cannot waive your right to temporary support (i.e. alimony or attorney’s fees) before the entry of a final judgment of dissolution (also known as a divorce decree).
+For example, under Florida law, you cannot waive your right to temporary support (i.e., alimony or attorney’s fees) before the entry of a final judgment of dissolution (also known as a divorce decree).
 However, you can agree that in the event Florida law changes in the future, the other party waives his or her right to temporary alimony or attorney fees.

 Usually, a prenuptial agreement contains provisions that cover how to split finances, personal properties, marital homes, and how to split marital assets and/or liabilities (such as debt), retirement plans, pensions, and life insurance policies.
 A prenup can also include waivers of certain types of alimony or limitations and specific instructions as to how the parties intend to deal with the commingling of any marital and non-marital assets during the marriage.

-With the boom of technology, many prenups now include confidentiality clauses and provisions for ownership and the storage of embryos.
-These clauses can help ensure that neither party distributes private information (such as pictures) to the public (i.e. via specific social media websites) and determines the property rights between the parties of any embryos the parties choose to store during their marriage.
+With the boom of technology, many prenups now include confidentiality clauses, provisions for ownership, and the storage of embryos.
+These clauses can help ensure that neither party distributes private information (such as pictures) to the public (i.e., via specific social media websites) and determines the property rights between the parties of any embryos the parties choose to store during their marriage.

 If the agreement does set forth parental responsibility, decision making and/or child support rights in the event of the birth of a child, then the agreement is likely to be heavily scrutinized and/or subject to modification based on the circumstances that exist at the time of adjudication of the parties’ child support and parental responsibility by a court if it is determined that the provisions are not in the children’s best interest.